Skip to main content

 Compliance Requirements

-In regulated industries, terminology consistency isn't optional:
+In regulated industries, terminology consistency isn't optional — it's mandated:

 • Medical/Pharmaceutical — Drug names, dosages, warnings must be exact